kaby76/Trash/trrename/readme.md

 # Trrename

-Rename a symbol, the first parameter as specified by the xpath expression string, to a new name, the second parameter as a string.
-The result may place all changed grammars that use the symbol on the stack.
+Rename a symbol in a grammar.

 # Usage

-    trrename <string> <string>
+    trrename -r <string>

-or

-    trrename
+# Details

+`trrename` renames rule symbols in a grammar.

+The `-r` option is required.
+It is a list of semi-colon delimited pairs of symbol names, which are separated by a comma, e.g., `id,identifier;name,name_`.
+If you are using Bash, make sure to enclose the argument as it contains semi-colons.

 # Examples

-    trparse Foobar.g4 | trrename " //parserRuleSpec//labeledAlt//RULE_REF[text() = 'e']" xxx | trprint > new-grammar.g4
+    trparse Foobar.g4 | trrename "a,b;c,d" | trprint > new-grammar.g4

 # Current version